itsjoshuagraves/digitalgarden/content/about/site.md

 ## How's this built?
 I use [Hugo](http://gohugo.io), a static site generator.
 There's no fancy CMS, it’s just Markdown-powered text files and the site is served by GitHub pages.
-The only Javascript here powers a search feature, so that means no tracking.
+The only meaningful Javascript here powers a search feature, so that means no trackers here either.
+I reserve the right to add sparkling via Javascript.

 There are other constraints.
 I won’t be adding flashy animations, adding layouts, and only allowing minimal imagery.
 I’ll indulge myself with nice typefaces though, because I love them so.